maycon-queiroz/ignite-challenge-swagger/readme.md

 # 📔-About the challenge

-In this Challenge we create an Users Management API.
+In this challenge, you must create an application to train what you have learned so far in Node.js!

-The user needs to be an admin to make the list users works.
+Using an already functional application as a base, document the routes with Swagger.

 ## 📚-API Routes